imzqqq/chat/server/chat/python/api-spec/proposals/2312-matrix-uri.md

    - the event id after removing the sigil (`$`) and percent-encoding.

-Clients MUST implement proper percent-encoding of the identifiers; there's no liberty similar to that of to.chat.dingshunyu.top.
+Clients MUST implement proper percent-encoding of the identifiers; there's no liberty similar to that of to.chat.imzqqq.top.

 ## Discussion and non-normative statements